TejasQ/gen-subs/README.md

 ## Sustainability

 This is all free and open source software.
-If it has helped you, please consider [sponsoring me project on GitHub](https://github.com/sponsors/TejasQ) so I can make more stuff like this and teach about it full-time.
+If it has helped you, please consider [sponsoring me on GitHub](https://github.com/sponsors/TejasQ) so I can make more stuff like this and teach about it full-time.